Upward-Spiral-Science/chengchang/Assignment 2.md

 ####Descriptive
--What does the synapse location data look like?
+* What does the synapse location data look like?
--3D location for every synapse?
+* 3D location for every synapse?
--average # of synapses within a “voxel”?
+* average # of synapses within a “voxel”?
--Are cell bodies annotated or obvious?
+* Are cell bodies annotated or obvious?
--What area of cortex?
+* What area of cortex?
--Chemical vs. electrical synapses: are the two types differentiated in the labeling?
+* Chemical vs. electrical synapses: are the two types differentiated in the labeling?
--What is the size of the scanned volume?
+* What is the size of the scanned volume?
--From Anton-Sanchez 2014: 4500um^3, measuring 4000 synapses from 3 animals?
+* From Anton-Sanchez 2014: 4500um^3, measuring 4000 synapses from 3 animals?
--What is the density /resolution?
+* What is the density /resolution?
--What are the direction of brain slices?
+* What are the direction of brain slices?
--resolution in the “z” direction vs. “x, y” direction
+* resolution in the “z” direction vs. “x, y” direction
--How many animals / samples do we have?
+* How many animals / samples do we have?

 ####Exploratory
 -What are the differences in distribution across layers?